kubermatic/docs/content/kubermatic/master/architecture/concepts/service_account/_index.en.md

 ## Core Concept

-A Service accounts are considered as project's resource.
+Service accounts are considered as project's resource.
 Only the owner of the project  can create a service account.
 There is no need to create a new groups for SA, we want to assign a service account to one of the already defined groups:
 `editors` or `viewers`.